Banjarmasin: Early history

 European archeologist H. Kupper discovered several prehistoric sites around the region in 1939 and found implements such as choppers and other stone tools.
 Most of the artifacts found around the region and the province show signs of Neolithic culture.
 Migration from mainland Asia to Borneo may have been common while they were connected by the Sunda Shelf.
 Many stone tools have been found in Awang Bangkal, 50 km from the city.

 Until the early 15th century, there were few written records found from the region.
 Outside records indicate it was home to several kingdoms such as Tanjungpuri—theorized to have been founded by Malay people from Srivijaya—and Negara Daha and Dipa, which were founded by Javanese people from Majapahit.
 Hinduism and Buddhism entered the region between the first and 15th centuries.
 There are two candis (temples) left in the region, Candi Laras and Candi Agung.
 The Ma'anyan people may have ruled the oldest kingdom in the archipelago, Nan Sarunai.
 Its existence is disputed; speculated by archeologists based on several carved stone tombs and a Ma'anyan folk song called "Usak Jawa", which is thought to tell the story of the Majapahit conquest of the kingdom.

+The existence of Banjarmasin as a polity in southern Borneo has already been recorded in various foreign records, dating back as far as the 14th century, two centuries before the founding of the Sultanate of Banjarmasin in 1526.
+The oldest possible mention of Banjarmasin in foreign historical records comes from the account of Odoric of Pordenone, a Franciscan friar and explorer from Italy who lived in the late 13th century and journeyed through India, Indonesia, and China from 1318 to 1328.
+After his stop in Java, Odoric recalled his experiences of visiting a place called "Thalamasin":

+Near to this country is another which is called Panten, but others call it Thalamasyn.
+The king whereof hath many islands under him.
+Here be found trees that produce flour, and some that produce honey, others that produce wine, and others a poison the most deadly that existeth in the world. [...]
+As for the trees that produce flour, 'tis after this fashion.
+These are thick, but not of any great height.
+They are cut into with an axe round about the foot of the stem, so that a certain liquor flows from them resembling size.
+Now this is put into bags made of leaves, and put for fifteen days in the sun; and after that space of time a flour is found to have formed from the liquor.
+This they steep for two days in sea-water, and then wash it with fresh water.
+And the result is the best paste in the world, from which they make whatever they choose, cates of sorts and excellent bread, of which I, friar Odoric, have eaten: for all these things have I seen with mine own eyes.
+And this kind of bread is white outside, but inside it is somewhat blackish.